sepehr/illusion/README.md

 $ bin/app
 ```

-Please note that this is not a framework, but an application skeleton; thus you're free to make any changes to any files you feel the need to.
+Please note that this is not a framework, but an application skeleton; thus you're free to make any changes to any files you want; there's no "core".

 ## Example command
-### WelcomeCommand
+### App\Commands\Example\Welcome
 ```
 $ bin/app example:welcome [your-name]
 ```

 ### Remove the example command
-Remove the command class from `bin/app`:
+Remove the command class from `config/app.php`:

 ```
 $app->add(